Generalized Perfect Matrices: Squareroot Two Example

 \section{Squareroot Two Example}

 In this section we let

 See Figure~\ref{figure:cpk} for a sketch of the resulting $\CPK$ cone.
-We are interested in $K$-copositive matrices in the boundary of $\COPK$ having a nonzero $K$-copositive minimum.
-In particular, we show that for this example we have a $2$-face of $\RyshkovK$ contained in a $2$-face of $\COPK$, so in $\boundary \COPK$.
-Moreover, we obtain a perfect $K$-copositive matrix with infinitely many minimal vectors corresponding to solutions of the classical (negative) Pell Equation, as well as a non-perfect vertex of $\RyshkovK$.
-This highlights key differences to the copositive and classical case.
+The overarching goal of this section is a throughout discussion of the following theorem. \begin{thm} The cone $K$ defined in \eqref{eq:Cone_K_Def} is not IR.
+Moreover, its Ryshkov set $\RyshkovK$ is not a locally finite polyhedron. \end{thm} We have seen the validity of the first claim already in Example~\ref{ex:valentin1}.
+In extension, we show in this section that we have a $2$-face of $\RyshkovK$ contained in a $2$-face of $\COPK$, so in $\boundary \COPK$.
+Furthermore, we obtain a perfect $K$-copositive matrix with infinitely many minimal vectors corresponding to solutions of the classical (negative) Pell Equation, as well as a non-perfect vertex of $\RyshkovK$.
+This highlights key differences to the copositive and classical cases and also proves the second claim of Theorem~\ref{thm:sqrt2_not_IR}.

+The structure of $K$ tempts one to think that irrational generators lead to non-IR cones.
+However, in Example~\ref{ex:e_Example} we show that irrational generators are not sufficient to rule out the IR property.

-We also note that our example easily generalizes to higher dimensions by a lifting argument.
-That shows the existence of ``difficult'' cones in every dimension $n \geq 2$.
+We also note that our example easily generalizes to higher dimensions by a lifting argument: Suppose the non-IR cone $K$ is generated by some generators $b_i \in \R^n$ for $i$ in some index set $I$.
+If we lift the generators $b_i$ to $\bar{b}_i = \vect{b_i}{0} \in \R^{n+1}$, then the cone